ibis-project/ibis/ibis/omniscidb/README.rst

-MapD (OmniSci) IBIS backend
+OmniSciDB IBIS backend
 =================

-In this document it would be explained the main aspects of `ibis` backend and `MapD ibis` backend implementation.
+In this document it would be explained the main aspects of `ibis` and `omniscidb` backend implementation.

 Modules
 -------

-MapD backend has 5 modules, which 3 of them are the main modules:
+omniscidb backend has 5 modules, which 3 of them are the main modules:

 - `api`
 - `client`